MCP Server

 - The exact language buyers use to describe their problems

-But most of that value never gets used because transcripts live inside your webinar platform.
-Repurposing them takes time, and even with AI, your team still has to manually copy, upload, and structure that data before anything useful comes out.
+Most of that value never gets used because the data lives inside your webinar platform.
+Repurposing it takes time, and even with AI, your team still has to manually copy, upload, and structure that data before anything useful comes out.

-At the same time, AI has become part of how teams work every day, with content, research, and analysis all happening inside platforms like ChatGPT, Claude, Gemini, Copilot.
+At the same time, AI has become part of how teams work every day, with content, research, and analysis all happening inside platforms like Claude and ChatGPT.

 An MCP server is a standard way to connect data sources to AI tools.
-Instead of uploading files or pasting content into prompts, MCP allows an AI system to access data directly, in real time, from a connected source.
+Instead of uploading files or pasting content into prompts, MCP lets an AI system access data directly, in real time, from a connected source.
 In this case, that source is Sequel.

 When you connect Sequel’s MCP server to an AI tool, you are giving that tool permission to: